1994 Dhaka Premier Division Football League

-The 1994 Dhaka Premier Division League, also known as the BTC Star Football League for sponsorship reasons, was the 43rd season of the top-tier football league in Bangladesh and the 2nd season of the Premier Division, following its succession from the First Division as the top-tier.
+The 1994 Dhaka Premier Division League, also known as the Star Football League due to sponsorship from BTC, was the 20th season of the top-tier football league in Bangladesh and the 2nd season of the Premier Division, following its succession from the First Division as the top-tier.
 A total of ten teams participated in the league which ran from 28 July to October 1994.

 Venue

-The Dhaka Stadium in Dhaka was the sole venue for the league.
+The Dhaka Stadium in Dhaka was the main venue for the league.